 \subsubsection{The Arbitrator ($M_{arb}$)}

-The arbitrator functions as the central control interface that regulates anonymization decisions considering the rationality constraints defined in Section \ref{sec:problem_formulation}.
-It includes a generative LSM backbone for semantic validation with a deterministic control layer for parsing validity signals and enforcing filtering logic.
+The arbitrator functions as the central control module that regulates anonymization decisions considering the rationality constraints defined in Section \ref{sec:problem_formulation}.
+It includes a generative LSM backbone for logic validation and a deterministic control layer that parses validity signals and enforces the filtering process.
 Instead of explicitly optimizing marginal trade-offs, which is unreliable given LSM's limited sensitivity to fine-grained scalar signals \cite{sun2025numerical}, the arbitrator validates attacker inferences by constraining the LSM to a structured discrimination task.
-By leveraging the greater reliability of verification over generation \cite{guan2024language}, this design enables self-correction and structurally blocks irrational feedback from driving utility collapse.
+Leveraging the greater reliability of verification over generation \cite{guan2024language}, this design enables self-correction and blocks ghost leaks from driving utility collapse.